kev-ang/RUBEN/README.md

     2. Set the path to the configuration file as program argument (e.g., ./src/main/resources/Benchmark_Configuration.json)
 5. Run the main-method within `at.sti2.Ruben`
-6. When the evaluation is done, the console will show "DONE!"
+6. When the evaluation is done, the console will show "Benchmark finished in X minutes!"
-7. On the root level of the project a new file `Results.json` will contain all the evaluation results
+7. Based on the selected `ResultWriter` (currently this needs to be changed in the `main` method of the `at.sti2.Ruben` class) the results will have the following structure:
+    - `CSVWriter`: Will create one CSV file for each testcase
+    - `JSONWriter`: Will generate a single `Results.json` file

 ### Runnable JAR